 Curcumin has long been used to treat several ailments in Asian medicine.
-Curcumin is a polyphenol extracted from Turmeric spice, has attracted the interest of researchers throughout the world due to its biological properties such as antioxidant, anti-inflammatory, antibacterial, and antiviral, among which its anticancer potential, is the most described and still under several studies all around the world.
+It is a polyphenol from Turmeric spice, has attracted the interest of researchers throughout the world due to its biological properties such as antioxidant, anti-inflammatory, antibacterial, and antiviral, among which its anticancer potential, is the most described and still under several studies all around the world.

 Studies and Research on curcumin

 According to laboratory and animal research, curcumin may prevent cancer, reduce cancer spread, improve chemotherapy effectiveness, and protect healthy cells from radiation therapy harm.
 Curcumin research in humans is still in its early phases.
 Curcumin is being studied in clinical trials as a strategy to prevent cancer in people with precancerous conditions, as a cancer treatment, and also as a remedy for the side effects of cancer treatments such as chemotherapy.

 To understand the effectiveness of curcumin among cancer patients, a researcher conducted study with 160 cancer patients who have been encountering cancer treatments like radiotherapy and Chemotherapy.
 The study was to examine if or whether a reliable dose of curcumin can lower symptoms such as fatigue, nausea, diarrhoea, loss of appetite, insomnia, and much more.
 After the trial, it was recorded that most of these symptoms were comparatively relieved by consuming curcumin supplements.